imevro/react-ui/README.md

 Add block modifier to change the appearance of the label:

 * block (modify label to display block and have 100% width of the container)

+#### Form.Input

+Add any of the below mentioned modifier to change the appearance of the form input:
+* kind (modify border color)
+  - primary (default)
+  - success
+  - danger
+  - warning
+  - info
+* block